ORCA

 1. Replace my_input_file.inp with the name of your ORCA input file.

-2. In the module load command, replace orca with the name of the ORCA module as it appears in the module av, for example module load orca/5.0.3
+2. In the module load command, replace ORCA/6.0.1-gompi-2023a-avx2 with the name of the ORCA module as it appears in module spider that you want to use.

 3. Modify the #PBS directives as needed to specify the resources required by your job, such as the number of nodes, cores, and walltime.
 Have a look at the Queueing System pages for more information.